realazaber/java-project-management-app/README.md

 Extra TODOs

+- Fix error where ' makes you unable to submit a query.
+- Fix error where jpgs do not work and gifs do not animate.
 - Save data to local pc and the database.
 - Drag and drop functionality for moving tasks and columns around.
 - Making the code neater.